 - When you are rejected frequently – It’s easy to shrug off one bad meeting, but enduring twenty or more setbacks before a win can take its toll.

-- You care about the person rejecting you – Being rejected by somebody who you are close to is not the same thing as being rejected by stranger.
-The more emotional involvement you have with a person the higher the pain of rejection will be.
+- You care about the person rejecting you – Being rejected by somebody who you are close to is not the same as being rejected by a stranger.
+The more emotional involvement you have with a person, the higher the pain of rejection will be.

-- The person rejecting you is important – You value people’s opinion who you think to be smarter or better than you, so you might take that person’s rejection to the heart.
+- The person rejecting you is important – You value people’s opinions who you think to be smarter or better than you, so you might take that person’s rejection to heart.

-I’ve found that it is very helpful in getting over a rejection when I can pinpoint why that rejection stings.
-If you can identify which one it is out of the three, then you are a step closer to getting over it.
+I’ve found it very helpful to pinpoint why a particular rejection stings in order to get over it.
+If you can identify which scenario, out of the three, you are facing, then you are a step closer to getting over your rejection.

 Create active ways to deal with rejection

 - Find a motivator – What is that one thing that keeps you obsessed about what you do?
-It could be a certain part of your business that you just love doing…and you don’t want to ever stop doing it.
+It could be a certain part of your business that you just love and never want to stop doing.
 That will keep you motivated in the face of rejections.

 - Keep your pipeline full – Rejections are easier to brush off when you have something else to fall back on.
 If you have all your eggs in one basket, then all your hope is riding on one outcome.
 Instead, spread out your fear over several things.

 - Focus your efforts.
-Not everyone is a qualified prospect for you, so make sure you know who your most qualified prospects are and focus all your energy on them.
-Don’t waste time being rejected by people who don’t matter to you.
+Not everyone is a qualified prospect for you, so make sure you know who your most qualified prospects are, and focus all your energy on them.
+Don’t waste time being rejected by people who don’t matter to your business.

 You can probably remember your first major rejection…I think we all can.
-And then the next and the next.
-What’s important for you to succeed as an entrepreneur is how you react to that rejection.
-Make sure you are taking steps to recover and focus on your next steps.
+And then the next one and the next.
+What’s important for your success as an entrepreneur is how you react to that rejection.
+Make sure you are taking steps to recover, and focus on your next steps.

-And don’t waste your time on negative thinking, just because you didn’t get the funding or contract doesn’t mean you won’t get the next one.
-To be honest, nothing is really easy when it comes to being an entrepreneur, but hopefully the above techniques will help you to enter the battle and stay in the battle a lot longer than you ever expected!
+Don’t waste your time on negative thinking.
+Just because you didn’t get the funding or contract doesn’t mean you won’t get the next one.
+To be honest, nothing is really easy when it comes to being an entrepreneur, but I hope that the above techniques will help you to enter the battle and stay in the battle a lot longer than you ever expected!

-What techniques do you use to defeat rejection and use it to motivate you?
+What techniques do you use to defeat rejection and to motivate you?